• January

 Planning Basement Living Space

-Proper planning is essential to create a basement living room area successfully.
+Proper planning is essential to transform your basement area successfully into a functional living space.

 First, consider moisture.

-Adding a dehumidifier or an interior coating to the walls is less expensive but is usually only a temporary solution.
-However, a good starting point to combat this issue is to evaluate gutters, downspouts, and surface grading.
-Correcting problematic issues with rainwater and surface drainage can quickly resolve some basement water problems.
+Introducing a dehumidifier or applying an interior coating to the walls may offer a cost-effective but temporary fix.
+For a more lasting solution, start by examining gutters, downspouts, and surface grading.
+Addressing any issues related to rainwater and surface drainage can effectively tackle certain basement water concerns.

-While planning, keep in mind that your basement ceiling's highest level is the same height as the lowest hanging pipe, duct, or wire.
+When planning, remember that the highest point of your basement ceiling should align with the lowest hanging pipe, duct, or wire.

 Next, consider not all flooring materials are equal in a basement living space.